Support for Graduate Research Students

 If you are experiencing difficulties with your studies, there are many sources of support in addition to your supervisors.
 You should seek assistance and advice from your supervisors or the Director of Research Training for your School or Department in the first instance.You may also choose to seek confidential advice from the Graduate Student Association.

-International students should also contact the Student Services Centrefor advice.
+International students can also contact the Student Services Centre for advice.

 Financial assistance (in the form of student loans or bursaries, which are non-repayable grants awarded on the basis of financial need) is also available.
-Please consult the Student Services website and refer to 'Emergency Support'.
+Please consult the Student Services website.

 A wide range of medical conditions can result in experiencing a disability.
 If your study is adversely affected by a chronic illness (such as chronic fatigue syndrome), mental health condition (such as depression or anxiety), learning disability (such as dyslexia), vision impairment, hearing impairment or other physical impairment, you may be eligible for disability support.
 The University's Student Equity and Disability Support team provide a range of services that can assist students experiencing disability to participate fully in University activities.